Manu’s Menu

 Instructions

-2. Put the extra virgin olive oil and crushed garlic in a pan and sauté it for 1 minute.
+• Heat the extra virgin olive oil with the crushed garlic in a pan over medium heat.
+Sauté for 1 minute.

-3. Add the dried rabbit pieces and mix well.
+• Add the rabbit pieces and mix well to coat evenly.

-4. After 1 minute, add the tomatoes, salt and white wine and sauté for a couple of minutes.
+• After 1 minute, add the tomatoes, salt, and white wine.
+Stir and sauté for a couple of minutes.

-6. Cook on low fire, partially covered, until the rabbit is cooked through and the sauce has thickened.
+• Cook on low heat, partially covered, until the rabbit is cooked through and the sauce thickens.

-7. Serve warm with some mash potatoes on the side.
+• Serve warm with mashed potatoes on the side.

 « STRAWBERRY CRUMBLE BARS